UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_3/Lab_3.md

 ### Step 3:
 • Click the Finish button.

-• The Android project is now created and the `activity_main.xml` file and `MainActivity.java` file are visible as tabs.
+• The Android project is now created and the `activity_main.xml` file and `MainActivity.kt` file are visible as tabs.

 ### Step 4: